Inside Clarence House: King Charles and Camilla, Queen Consort's home for almost 20 years

 Who built Clarence House?

 Clarence House was built between 1825 and 1827 to the designs of John Nash for Prince William Henry, Duke of Clarence (later King William IV) and his wife Adelaide.
-With a pristine white facade, Nash created a bright, stuccoed mansion of classical proportions.
-But the final cost of £22,232 was more than double what he had originally estimated, the Royal Collection Trust reveal.
+With four storeys and a pristine white facade, Nash created a bright, stuccoed mansion of classical proportions.
+But the final cost of £22,232 was more than double what he had originally estimated, the Royal Collection Trust reveal

 Who lives at Clarence House?